 Gallons Per Transaction

-Given fluctuations in fuel prices, limiting by dollar amount per transaction leads to a mismatch between the transaction limit and the fuel tank capacity.
+Given fluctuations in prices, limiting by dollar amount per transaction leads to a mismatch between the transaction limit and the fuel tank capacity.
 You may prevent your drivers from filling your vehicles completely or having too high a limit that exposes you to additional risk.
-However, limiting by gallons provides a precise limit to every fueling transaction that is independent of gas prices.
-Fleet Managers should research the specs for each vehicle in their fleet and set these maximums.
+However, limiting by gallons provides a precise limit to every transaction that is independent of gas prices.
+Managers should research the specs for each vehicle in their fleet and set these maximums.

 Gallons Per Day, Week, or Month

-To prevent theft or overuse, Fleet Managers can restrict by the number of gallons per day, week, or month.
+To prevent theft or overuse, managers can restrict by the number of gallons per day, week, or month.
 These amounts can be adjusted throughout the year to coincide with peak seasons while still protecting your company from unauthorized use.
-Fleet Managers can determine what limits to set by examining previous invoices or reports to determine their average use for each period.
+Managers can determine what limits to set by examining previous invoices or reports to determine their average use for each period.
 We recommend setting the number slightly higher than the average to give your drivers the flexibility they need to operate efficiently.

 Day of Week

 For fleets that operate on a set schedule, this control is a no-brainer.
 Companies can eliminate weekend transactions, pick designated fueling days, and more.
 Before enacting these controls, confirm that there is no reason for drivers to fuel outside of the restricted days.
 For example, your drivers may only work Monday through Friday, but sometimes experience special situations that require them to work on the weekend.
 In these cases, you will have to leave the weekend open, but you can set an alert to notify you when weekend fueling occurs.
 However, if these exceptions are unlikely, restricting by day of week is a simple way to secure your fuel card program.